sevimozinan/Final-Project-Where-Are-the-Fishes/README.md

-# FINAL PROJECT Where Are the Fishes?
+# Final Project Where Are the Fishes?

 My project of Statistical Analysis Software (Rstudio) at Marmara University.